 As with any type of arterial plaque buildup, carotid stenosis puts people at serious risk.
 In fact, carotid stenosis significantly increases your chance of stroke.
 Symptoms of this condition might not show up until a stroke occurs.

-Family history and heredity play a role in whether you’re at risk for carotid stenosis.
-Other risk factors include:
+Family history and heredity also play a role in whether you’re at risk for carotid stenosis.

-For a more detailed explanation about treatment options for carotid stenosis, risk factors, and benefits, call Interventional Neuro Associates or make an appointment online.
+For a more detailed explanation about treatment options for carotid stenosis, call Interventional Neuro Associates or schedule an appointment online today.